JDJG-s-Extra-Projects/jdjg-fileserver/README.md

 There needs to be a private password + specific source for where uploads come from.
 Mime type, name, og_name, and more need to be stored in the data.

+Some form of compression, re-encoding should be done before going into the database to bring the size down.

 It needs to sort by date (very important)
 I am not sure about the rest.